Sealing a Municipal Court Record

 JUVENILE CASES (EXCEPT TRAFFIC)

 You are advised that, in accordance with Colorado law, CRS §13-10-112 and S19-1-306, you are eligible to have the records in your case expunged if your case is dismissed or you complete your sentence, meaning all the requirements imposed by the judge.
 This includes payment of all fines, fees, costs, and restitution (money damages to the victim).
 Expunging your record means that you may legally assert that these records do not exist and you may lawfully deny ever being arrested, charged, adjudicated, convicted or sentenced in the expunged matter.
 (Also see General Information below)

-If the prosecutor does not object to the expungement, the Court will automatically expunge your records immediately after dismissal, or forty-two days after you fully complete your sentence.
+If the prosecutor does not object to the expungement, the Court will automatically expunge your records immediately after dismissal, or within forty-two days after you fully complete your sentence.
 If the prosecutor objects, the Court will set the case for a hearing and the Court will decide if you are eligible to expunge your records.

 If the Court orders your records expunged, the Court will send you, your attorney, the prosecutor, and local law enforcement a copy of the Order to Seal.
 You must contact the Court and provide a list of any other agencies you want to have receive a copy of the Order of Expungement.
 The Court will send its Order to Seal free of charge to you.
 If you wish to expunge a CBI record, you will need to contact the CBI separately to pay their fee.